 How to get the most out of your solar battery

 To maximise the potential savings of a solar storage battery, it’s important to ensure you have a suitable electricity tariff.
-Households with a time of use, flexible rate or even controlled load tariff stand to save the most, while single rate customers may be unable to get the same value.
+Households with a controlled load or time of use tariff stand to save the most, while customers on a single rate tariff may be unable to get the same value.

-Time of use and flexible rate tariffs charge different rates at different times.
-Electricity is usually cheapest during normal working hours and very late at night, and most expensive during peak demand periods – usually between 3pm and 9pm.
-Flexible rate or time of use customers with a solar battery can benefit from lower rates for most of the day, and use their stored solar power to cover peak period energy usage, rather than paying the higher peak rates.
-Most solar storage units can be set to automatically kick in between these hours.
-Alternatively, some systems are compatible with apps that let you monitor and control when and how your stored solar power is used.
+Time of use and other flexible rate tariffs charge different rates at different times, meaning electricity is usually the cheapest during normal working hours and very late at night.
+Electricity is more expensive during peak demand periods – generally between 4pm and 8pm.
+Flexible rate or time of use customers with a solar battery can benefit from lower rates for most of the day, and use their stored solar power to cover peak period energy usage, rather than relying on the grid and paying higher peak rates.
+Most solar storage units can be set to automatically kick in between these hours, while some systems are compatible with apps that let you monitor and control when or how your stored solar power is used.

-A controlled load tariff can also speed-up your solar battery savings.
-Appliances connected to a controlled load circuit only receive electricity for a few hours per day, usually late at night.
-In exchange, however, the price of electricity is much lower.
-Customers could even connect their solar battery to a controlled load and charge their battery overnight with grid electricity for cheap.
-By morning, they can use their charged storage unit, rather than pay the full price for electricity.
+A controlled load tariff can also speed-up your solar battery savings as household appliances connected to this tariff only require electricity for a few hours a day, usually late at night.
+Customers can even connect their solar battery to a controlled load and charge their battery overnight with grid electricity that’s at a cheaper rate.
+By morning, they can use their charged battery, rather than pay the full price for electricity.